 NOTE – : The current quantization group is a rectangluar region inside a coding tree block that shares the same qPY_PRED.
-Its width and height are equal to the width and height of the coding tree node of which the top-left luma sample position is assigned to the variables CuQgTopLeftX and CuQgTopLeftY.
+Its width and height are equal to the width and height of the coding tree node of which the top-left luma sample position is assigned to the variables QgTopLeftX and QgTopLeftY.